-- x (int) horizontal cursor position.

-- y (int) vertical cursor position.

-- attrs (pyte.screens.Char) cursor attributes (see selectel\graphic\rendition() for details).
+- $\mathbf{x}$ (int) 0-based horizontal cursor position. - y (int) 0-based vertical cursor position. - attrs (pyte.screens.Char) cursor attributes (see select\graphic\rendition() for details).

 class pyte.screens.Screen (columns, lines)

 A screen is an in-memory matrix of characters that represents the screen display of the terminal.
 It can be instantiated on it's own and given explicit commands, or it can be attached to a stream and will respond to events.